-With the vehicle either moving or stationary, move the selector lever from the "D" position to the manual gate then move it to the "+" end or "-" end of the manual gate to select manual mode.
+With the vehicle either moving or stationarv. move the selector lever from the "D" position to the manual gate to select the manual mode.

-- 1) Upshift indicator
+- Upshift indicator

-- 2) Downshift indicator
+- Downshift indicator

-- 3) Gear position indicator
+- Gear position indicator

 When the manual mode is selected, the gear position indicator and upshift indicator and/or downshift indicator in the tachometer come on.
 The gear position indicator shows the currently selected gear in the 1st-to-5th-gear range.
 The upshift and downshift indicators show when a gearshift is possible.
-When the upshift indicator " \(\subseteq \)" is on, upshifting is possible.
-When the downshift indicator " \(\supseteq \)" is on, downshifting is possible.
+When the upshift indicator "\" is on, upshifting is possible.
+When the downshift indicator "\to " is on, downshifting is possible.
 When both indicators are on, upshifting and downshifting are both possible.
 When the vehicle stops (for example, at traffic signals), the downshift indicator goes off.

-Gearshifts can be performed using the selector lever or the shift switch on the steering wheel (turbo model only).
+Gearshifts can be performed using the selector lever or the paddle shift switch behind the steering wheel (if equipped).

-Using the selector lever
+▼ Using the selector lever